Nukesor/pueue/README.md

 #### MacOs

 The `psutil` library, which is used for MacOS is a horrible mess.
-It's missing a lot of missing features and has an extremely bad code style.\
+It's missing a lot of essential features and has a really bad code style.\
 Someone has to add a proper replacement and re-implement the MacOs specific process handling code.
 Until then: